ACUPUNCTURE AND DEVELOPMENT SCIENCE

 INTEGRATING YIN AND YANG, AND OTHER ACUPUNCTURE MODALITIES WITH A NUTRITIONAL BALANCING PROGRAM

 Here are some nutritional balancing modalities and their relation to acupuncture concepts.
 The most important one may be related to the diet.

-An exception is dairy products, which we find are best eaten raw or only
+dairy products, which we find are best eaten raw or only lightly cooked.

 As stated above, the macrobiotic classification of yin and yang foods seems to work better today than the traditional Chinese system of food selection.
 Here is more detail on foods and food preparation: